 The Program Committee encourages submissions that highlight the promise of interdisciplinary population health science and action that can improve population health across the life course.
 Submissions from postdoctoral scholars, graduate students, clinical students and trainees are especially encouraged.

 Groups of individuals are invited to submit panels that will present original research or engage in innovative discussions that push the boundaries of population health science, practice, theory, methods, student training, or technological innovations (or a combination of these) around a significant issue relevant to the conference theme.
 Note that work presented in these panels should not yet be published.
 All proposed panels should include a moderator and 3-4 presenters.

-Individuals or co-authored teams are welcome to submit an original abstract for consideration on the program as a poster presentation.
-Posters may present original research, practice, theory, methods, new ideas on student training, or technological innovations.
+Individuals or co-authored teams are welcome to submit an original abstract for consideration on the program.
+Accepted Abstracts will be presented in either a Poster or Oral Contributed Session.
+Abstract may present original research, practice, theory, methods, new ideas on student training, or technological innovations.

 Abstracts submitted for poster sessions or panels

 - Abstracts of work that has been neither published nor presented at another meeting.